If we don’t win, you don’t pay.

 According to research conducted by Mashable, most drone accidents are attributed to technological issues rather than human error.
 The Federal Aviation Administration (FAA) estimated that around 2.5 million drones were in use in 2016, with more than 406,000 individuals registering their drones.
 However, FAA records indicated that only 320,000 of these drones were reported to have been actively piloted.

-Autonomous delivery robot accidents can occur due to a variety of factors, both related to the robots themselves and external environmental conditions.
+Autonomous delivery robot accidents can occur due to various factors, both related to the robots themselves and external environmental conditions.

 Some potential causes of accidents involving these vehicles are: